Chapter 9: All Roads Lead to Rome

 "Freedom is a right of every person: each individual enjoys the freedom of belief, thought, expression and action.
 The pluralism and the diversity of religions, color, sex, race and language are willed by God in His wisdom, through which He created human beings."

-The phrase "diversity of religions... are willed by God in His wisdom" immediately sparked controversy.
-Does God actively will Islam, Hinduism, and Buddhism to exist as valid paths?
-Or does He merely permit them while desiring all to know truth?
+are willed by God in His wisdom" immediately sparked controversy.
+The statement appeared to claim God actively wills Islam, Hinduism, and Buddhism to exist as valid paths, rather than merely permitting them while desiring all to know truth.

 One month later, Bishop Athanasius Schneider confronted Pope Francis privately during a March 2019 ad limina visit.
-The Pope responded that the phrase should be understood in the sense of God's "permissive will" (God allows it through human free choice) rather than His "positive will" (what God actively desires).3 Bishop Athanasius Schneider reported Pope Francis's private clarification in March 2019.
+The pope responded that the phrase should be understood in the sense of God's "permissive will" (God allows it through human free choice) rather than His "positive will" (what God actively desires).7 Bishop Athanasius Schneider reported Pope Francis's private clarification in March 2019.
 See: "Bishop Schneider: Pope clarified statement on 'diversity of religions,'" Catholic Herald, March 8, 2019. https://www.corrispondenzaromana.it/international-news/exclusive-bishop-schneider-wins-clarification-on-diversity-of-religions-from-pope-francis-brands-abuse-summit-a-failure/.
 Archived at: Archive.org

 At an April 3, 2019 general audience, Pope Francis stated publicly: "Why does God allow many religions?
 God wanted to allow this: Scholastic theologians used to refer to God's voluntas permissiva [permissive will].
-He wanted to allow this reality: there are many religions."4 Pope Francis, General Audience, April 3, 2019.
+He wanted to allow this reality: there are many religions."8 Pope Francis, General Audience, April 3, 2019.
 Quoted in multiple sources.
 See: "Does God want religious diversity?
 Abu Dhabi text raises questions," National Catholic Reporter, February 7, 2019. https://www.ncronline.org/spirituality/does-god-want-religious-diversity-abu-dhabi-text-raises-questions.
 Archived at: Archive.org

 The clarification itself raised further questions.

-Pope Francis's distinction between "permissive will" and "positive will" is standard Catholic theology.
+Pope Francis’s distinction between "permissive will" and "positive will" is standard Catholic theology.
 But the document itself was never amended; the Congregation for the Doctrine of the Faith issued no formal statement; the controversial phrase remains unchanged on the Vatican website.
-The clarification came through private conversation and a general audience comment, not official magisterial teaching.
+The clarification came through private conversation and a general audience comment, not official Magisterial teaching.
 And the distinction, even if accepted, still positions the Catholic Church as cooperating with religions God merely "permits" rather than actively wills.

-On June 10, 2019, Cardinals Raymond Burke and Jānis Pujats, along with several bishops, published a "Declaration of Truths" responding to the controversy, stating: "The religion born of faith in Jesus Christ, the Catholic Church, is the only religion positively willed by God."5 "Declaration of the truths relating to some of the most common errors in the life of the Church of our time," published June 10, 2019 (Pentecost Monday), signed by Cardinals Raymond Burke, Jānis Pujats, Archbishop Tomash Peta, Archbishop Jan Pawel Lenga, and Bishop Athanasius Schneider.
+On June 10, 2019, Cardinals Raymond Burke and Jānis Pujats, along with several bishops, published a "Declaration of Truths" responding to the controversy, stating: "The religion born of faith in Jesus Christ, the Catholic Church, is the only religion positively willed by God."9 "Declaration of the truths relating to some of the most common errors in the life of the Church of our time," published June 10, 2019 (Pentecost Monday), signed by Cardinals Raymond Burke, Jānis Pujats, Archbishop Tomash Peta, Archbishop Jan Pawel Lenga, and Bishop Athanasius Schneider.
 See: Edward Pentin, "New 'Declaration of Truths' Affirms Key Church Teachings," National Catholic Register, June 10, 2019.
 Available at: https://www.ncregister.com/news/new-declaration-of-truths-affirms-key-church-teachings.
 Archived at: https://web.archive.org/web/20250910041734/https://www.ncregister.com/news/new-declaration-of-truths-affirms-key-church-teachings.

 Even interpreted charitably as "permissive will," the implications are problematic.
 Islam’s strict monotheism, ethical framework, and rejection of idolatry contain genuine insights.
 Hinduism’s recognition of transcendence and Buddhism’s understanding of human suffering reflect real seeking.
 But these traditions also depart from Scripture in fundamental ways: Islam denies Jesus as Son of God, Hinduism embraces polytheism, and Buddhism operates within a non-theistic framework.
 If God merely "permits" these systems while desiring unity with them, doctrinal truth becomes secondary to interfaith cooperation.
 The emphasis shifts from "What does God command?" to "What can we agree on despite our differences?"